tejakumarkoneti/PayNow/README.md

-Money transaction application it allows users to transfer money(demmuy) from one user to another user
+Money transaction application it allows users to transfer money(dummy) from one user to another user